Home / Health Insurance / Articles / Diseases / Overview Of Urine Odour: Meaning, Symptoms, Causes, And Other Details

 Take medications as directed: Follow your healthcare provider's instructions regarding medications to minimise the potential impact on UD.

-Maintain a healthy lifestyle: Engaging in regular physical activity, maintaining a balanced diet, and managing chronic conditions can contribute to overall urinary health.
+Maintain a healthy lifestyle: Regular physical activity, a balanced diet, and managing chronic conditions can all contribute to overall urinary health.

 While some instances of Urine Odour may not require immediate medical attention, it is advisable to consult a healthcare professional if: